Characters: The Order of the Stick: Others

 - Professional Butt-Kisser: He's small, kinda weak, around the right size to punt into a wall, and as a fiend lives in a world where the strong have all the power.
 He states that this is how his kind gets around.

-- Sarcasm-Blind: He seems to have some trouble understanding Vaarsuvius' heavy sarcasm during their exchange.
+- Sarcasm-Blind: He has some trouble understanding Vaarsuvius' heavy sarcasm during their exchange.

-- Screw This, I'm Outta Here: When Durkon reveals that his newly evil alignment doesn't affect his loyalties (only making him more ruthless) and he goes after Zz'dtri, Qarr says he's out and wishes the elf good luck.
+- Screw This, I'm Outta Here!: When Durkon reveals that his newly evil alignment doesn't affect his loyalties (only making him more ruthless) and he goes after Zz'dtri, Qarr says he's out and wishes the drow good luck.

 - Telepathy: He used this to rely Kubota's orders.
 He can also sense "feelings" in people while relying them too.